Have you ever felt like you are stuck and have nowhere to grow professionally?

 7. Use keywords

 Every job description has several keywords.
 You need to identify them and mention them in your resume, whenever you have the corresponding experience.
-Highlight those keywords so that it is clear to the recipient right whether or not you are a good fit for the job.
+Highlight those keywords so that it is clear to the recipient whether or not you are a good fit for the job.

 Changing your career might be the best thing that ever happened to you.
 However, it might never happen if you do not have the right resume.